-The full form of CMA is Cost and Management Accounting.
-CMA is a certificate program offered by the Institute of Cost and Management Accountants of India (ICMAI).
-The CMA course is gaining huge popularity among commerce students who want to pursue their career in the field of Cost and Management Accounting.
+CMA stands for Cost and Management Accounting.
+The Institute of Cost and Management Accountants of India (ICMAI) offers the CMA certificate programme.
+The CMA course is becoming increasingly popular among commerce students who want to work in the field of Cost and Management Accounting.

-The Institute of Cost and Management Accountants of India (ICMAI) is the regulatory body of CMA that invites registration forms, conducts exams, and manages the syllabus & pattern of the CMA course in India.
+The Institute of Cost and Management Accountants of India (ICMAI) is the CMA regulatory body in India, responsible for inviting registration forms, conducting exams, and managing the syllabus and pattern of the CMA course.

 CMA course is one of the highly popular courses among commerce students as this course opens the doors of career opportunities in the field of finance in India and abroad.
 Also, this course is the gateway to landing top-level management jobs with high-paying salaries and career growth.